subscribe iconSubscribe to Notifications

 Please review the emergency orders and advisory announcements below in their entirety before heading out on your next fishing trip.

-• Emergency Order 2-RF-4-19-25 reduced the bag and possession limit for a single species of rockfish to 2 per day, 4 in possession north of Outlet Cape and Cape Ikolik.
-This emergency order is in effect from Tuesday April 1, 2025 through 11:59 pm.
-Wednesday, December 31, 2025.
+• Emergency Order 2-RF-4-23-26 reduced the bag and possession limit for a single species of rockfish to 2 per day, 4 in possession north of Outlet Cape and Cape Ikolik.
+Only 1 rockfish of the 5 fish total limit may be a yelloweye and only 1 may be a black rockfish.
+This emergency order is in effect from Monday June 1, 2026 through 11:59 pm.
+Thursday, December 31, 2026.

 For additional information, please contact the ADF&G Kodiak Area Office at (907) 486-1880.